joserafael0160/MATCOM-Programaci-n-1erA-o/README.en.md

 ## 📜 About
 Hello, I'm **José Rafael** (C112) 👋.

-This repository contains the **exercises and my solutions** from the practical classes I receive at the Faculty of Mathematics and Computing (MATCOM) of the University of Havana (UH).
+This repository contains the **exercises and my solutions** from the practical classes I receive at the Faculty of Mathematics and Computing (MATCOM) of the University of Havana (UH) 2024 - 2025 course.

 As a first-year student, my goal is to share valuable educational resources that can help other students better understand the concepts and techniques taught in our classes 🎓.